1980x/WCEClassifyViStA/README.md

 Our team intends to explain the classification using the predicted segmentation mask.
 In fact, a doctor would classify a WCE image as bleeding by looking for bleeding spots in the image.
 So, enabling the machine to attempt to mimic what doctor does is, we believe, the more natural way of explaining the reason for classification.
 Towards this end, we had added a parallel branch to the classifier network which decodes the features from the classifier backbone (in the style of U-net decoder) and predicts a segmentation mask.
 Below, we show the predicted segmentation masks where the brighter corresponds to area where possible bleeding is present in the original WCE image.
 The corresponding groundtruth image with the inlaid bounding box is shown for easy comparison.
-For sake of consistency, we are choosing the same 10 images that was chosen for the above table (Table 3), even though there are many other images for which the segmentation mask is more accurate (segmentation mask for all the 263 positive class validation images is provided in the results folder here).
+For sake of consistency, we are choosing the same 10 images that was chosen for the above table (Table 3), even though there are many other images for which the segmentation mask is more accurate (segmentation mask for all the 263 positive class validation images can be generated using the steps mentioned above for inferring from the classification model).
 Even for the chosen 10 images, except for a couple of images, the masks that explain the classification are quite accurate.

 |S.No.|Image Name|Groundtruth image with ground truth bbox|Predicted segmentation mask for explainability |
 | :- | :- | :- | :- |